mathesar-foundation/mathesar-wiki/community/mentoring/applicant-guide.md

 Feel free to ask questions about project ideas, Mathesar, or anything else!
 It is better to post questions in the main channel rather than contacting mentors individually.

 ## Step 4: Contribute to Open Issues
-You will need to make at least one contribution to Mathesar as part of the application process.
+You **need to make at least one contribution to Mathesar** as part of the application process.
 Your contribution will give us more information about your work/skills and help us evaluate your application.
 It will also help you learn more about Mathesar and have more information to pick a project idea.

 Please see our [Contribution Guidelines](/en/community/contributing) to learn more about how to contribute.